The Lateral Position in Surgery

 Mar.
 22, 2023

-What is the Lateral Position?
+What Is the Lateral Position?

 The Guide to the Lateral Position